ATTENDANCE INFORMATION

 How to get help if your child is not attending regularly

-Bedford High School work closely with Wigan Council’s School Attendance Service and have an allocated Attendance Officer who visits school on a regular basis and monitors attendance of pupils who are persistent absence (less than 90% attendance).
+We work closely with Wigan Council’s School Attendance Service and have an allocated Attendance Officer who visits school on a regular basis and monitors attendance of pupils with attendance concerns.
 Our Attendance Officer and Pastoral Guidance Officer will give you advice and support if you need help to improve your child’s school attendance, although you should be aware that this is ultimately the legal responsibility of the parent/carer.

 It is very important that you speak with the school or our Allocated Attendance Officer (contactable via school) at the earliest opportunity if you have any worries at all about ensuring the regular and punctual attendance of your child at school.

-Alternatively parents can self refer to the Early intervention and Prevention service (Start Well) Telephone number 01942 486262.
+Alternatively parents can self-refer to the Early intervention and Prevention service (Start Well) Telephone number 01942 828300.
 It is vital that you work closely with your child’s school and support agencies such as the Council’s School Attendance Service.